robertsrb/VERTEX-CFD/paper/paper.md

 # Acknowledgements

 This work was funded by the Laboratory Directed Research and Development (LDRD) program at Oak Ridge National Laboratory.
-Research at Oak Ridge National Laboratory is supported under contract DE-AC05-00OR22725 from the U.S. Department of Energy to UT-Battelle, LLC.

 # Disclaimer